mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/pio-account.md

 - Permanently delete your PlatformIO account and related data `pio account destroy`

-- Login to your PlatformIO account
+- Log in to your PlatformIO account
 `pio account login --username {{username}} --password {{password}}`

-- Logout of your PlatformIO account
+- Log out of your PlatformIO account
 `pio account logout`

 - Update your PlatformIO profile